 August 27 – September 30

 In the event all carrels are assigned, a waiting list will be kept.
-When a carrel become available, the next person on the waiting list will be informed and will have ten days to visit Circulation Services and sign out the carrel.
-Contact Circulation/Reserves (5-2624 or email@example.com) for assistance.
+When a carrel becomes available, the next person on the waiting list will be informed and will have ten days to visit Circulation Services and sign out the carrel.
+Contact Circulation/Reserves (5-2624 or firstname.lastname@example.org) for assistance.